ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-review-health-summarys.md

 # Preparing Your Kardia Data for Telehealth Appointments

 Preparing your Kardia ECG data before your telehealth appointment ensures your doctor has comprehensive information about your heart health trends.
+Well-organized data helps your healthcare provider make informed decisions about your treatment and provides a complete picture of your heart rhythm patterns over time.

 This guide shows you how to access your Health Summary, generate comprehensive reports, and verify your data is ready to share with your healthcare provider.

 ## Prerequisites